56K, ISDN 64/128kbps, DSL 256/512Kbps, ADSL

 mean that you can have the same up-load speed.

-Inconsistent mailing speed are due to various factors from line (static's), Internet peak-hour congestion, throughput, sender or ISP mail server busy, using of non dedicated mail server, sharing of mail server with other functions/users, poor maintenance, etc.
+Inconsistent mailing speed are due to various factors from line (static's), Internet peak-hour congestion, throughput, sender or ISP mail server busy, using of non dedicated mail server, sharing of mail server with other functions/users, wireless Wifi signal blocked by brick wall, etc.

 You can PING the mail servers or if you are using your own mail server PING the Internet to determine connection throughput.